We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Read through more resources just like this one along with online guides and infographics.More resources

-“Thanks” has a nice ring to it, but words don’t carry the gravity of actions.
+While "thanks" has a nice ring to it, words just don’t carry the gravity of actions.
 If you’re in the customer service business—and every business is, in some capacity—you should strive to continually show your gratitude to customers in fun and memorable ways.

 “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”–John F. Kennedy

 This resource features 25 outstanding ways to show your appreciation to customers.
 You’ll notice common threads that run through each idea.
 Every attempt at giving thanks must be relevant and personalized, noticeable and sincere.
 These simple requirements will ensure your show of gratitude hits home with customers.

 Show customers your thankfulness today by acting on one (or more!) of these 25 ideas.

 Go old school and handwrite a note to thank your customers.
 It’s surprising how rarely this proven way of showing gratitude is actually used.
 Can you remember the last time you received a handwritten thank you card?